Lion’s Grove Garden

 North Temple Pagoda

-The tallest pagoda south of the Yangzi, the nine-storey North Temple Pagoda dominates the northern end of Renmin Lu.
-Part of Bào'ēn...
+The tallest pagoda south of the Yangzi is a beauty, dominating the northern end of Renmin Lu.
+The nine-storey pagoda is an element of...

-Any place that plays Tom Waits is good in our book.
-This charming spot has ample space, comfy sofas, homemade ice cream, a whole wall of...
+Any place that plays Tom Waits is good in our book and we're also partial to friendly labradors.
+This charming spot has ample space,...

-Hidden in a quiet alley north of Lion’s Grove Garden, this lovely courtyard restaurant attracts a mix of locals and visitors for its...
+Hidden in a quiet alley north of Lion’s Grove Garden, this lovely traditional courtyard restaurant attracts a mix of locals and visitors...

 204 Dongbei Jie; 东北街204号 · interesting places nearby